-If You have Participant Coverage under the Plan, your dependent may be eligible for Dependent Coverage.
+Many Employers offer Dependent Coverage.
+If You have Employee Coverage under the Plan, your dependent(s) may be eligible for Dependent Coverage.
+Ask your Employer if Dependent Coverage is available.

 To get Dependent Coverage, one of these must be true: